osobaudonmen/libretro-hook/README.md

 1. Load this core from RetroArch and select a ROM.
 2. The core runs the script `before_load.sh` (Unix) or `before_load.bat` (Windows).
 The script receives the RetroArch System directory and the full path to the ROM as arguments.
-3. If the script writes a core name to stdout in the format `<core:mame_libretro.so>`, the core specified will be launched with the selected ROM.
+3. If the script outputs a core name in the format `<core:mame_libretro.so>` to stdout, the specified core will be launched with the selected ROM.
-4. If the script does not output a `<core:...>` line, the script's stdout and stderr are shown on the game screen.
+4. If the above format is not output, the script's stdout and stderr are displayed on the game screen.